-DESIGN ELEMENT THEME DESIGN ELEMENT (WHERE APF A AND S NUME CORE AVG PARTICIPANT COMMENTS TRAIL CONNECTIONS TO THE RIVERBANK A new connection between the picnic area and the lower park is proposed using combination of stairs and ramps.
-2 G1 G2 5 G3 4 4.7 Prefer option with ramps as stairs are not accessible Multi-use trail connection near the new bike skills area for improved access between the picnic / play area and the lower park.
-2 5 2 5 4.0 OPEN FIELD AND TOBOGGANING HILL / MOUND The fill from Dantzer's Hill will be used in construction of the new bridge, leaving a open field.
+DESIGN ELEMENT DESIGN ELEMENT (WHERE APF NUME Core AVG PARTICIPANT COMMENTS THEME G1 G2 G3 G4 COMMENTS TRAIL CONNECTIONS TO THE RIVERBANK A new connection between the picnic area and the lower park is proposed using combination of stairs and ramps.
+5 5 4 4.7 Prefer option with ramps as stairs are not accessible Multi-use trail connection near the new bike skills area for improved access between the picnic / play area and the lower park.
+3 5 2 5 4.0 OPEN FIELD AND TOBOGGANING HILL / MOUND The fill from Dantzer's Hill will be used in construction of the new bridge, leaving a open field.
 This will be bordered by lookouts and a tobogganing hill.
 Includes infrastructure for events and festivals.
-4 5 4 2 3.8 Like tobogganing hill Like idea of outdoor amphitheatre with some separation from the road Would like to see large open field area Disagree with proposal Large mound (landmark, lookout point, tobogganing hill) and open field for flexible programming in the area currently occupied by Dantzer's Hill.
+4 5 4 2 3.8 • Like tobogganing hill Like idea of outdoor amphitheatre with some separation from the road Would like to see large open field area Disagree with proposal Large mound (landmark, lookout point, tobogganing hill) and open field for flexible programming in the area currently occupied by Dantzer's Hill.
 Includes infrastructure for events and festivals.
 5 4 5 2 4.0 to remove hill, as it is well-used on Canada Day RIVERBANK TREATMENT The single-track trail is retained and a new lookout with interpretation areas are provided along the river edge.
 No direct access to the water is provided.
-Enhanced natural condition of the five bank 1 4 2 2 2.3 Like idea of lookouts River access is provided next to the new bridge, allowing people to get down to the water's edge.
+Exciting single track Dividing single track inter taxes Prior taxes Character and the Character and the Prior taxes Contractor on table Prior taxes Contractor on table 1 4 2 2 2.3 • Like idea of lookouts River access is provided next to the new bridge, allowing people to get down to the water's edge.
 The single track trail is upgraded to a more defined trail, with seating, and interpretation.
-Open area and trail that allows water access to halad hear the Enhanced natural condition of the river bank 5 5 5 5 5.0 Like idea of hand boat launch / Disagree with idea of boat launch Access to water should be via ramps, not stairs Any trees removed should be replaced elsewhere
+Open area and trail that allows work success Work such area the Enchanced reparting river bank 5 5 5 5 5.0 • Like idea of hand boat launch / Disagree with idea of boat launch Access to water should be via ramps, not stairs Any trees removed should be replaced elsewhere